 Dr. Stephen W. Thomas, Assistant Professor and Executive Director, Analytics and AI Ecosystem at the Smith School of Business at Queen’s University, discussed fairness and bias in AI at Big Data and AI Toronto 2020.
 He teaches natural language processing, machine learning, and big data across Smith’s academic and executive education programs.
 His current research focuses on AI fairness and AI for good.

-He started by sharing successful stories of artificial intelligence across various fields; from self-driving cars and personal assistance to medical imaging and inventory robots, AI is transforming the way we lead our lives.
+Dr. Thomas started by sharing successful stories of artificial intelligence across various fields; from self-driving cars and personal assistance to medical imaging and inventory robots, AI is transforming the way we lead our lives.

-Dr. Thomas explained that “at its core, AI is all about models making predictions”.
+He explained that “at its core, AI is all about models making predictions”.
 The models are mathematical formulas that take numbers as input and produce a prediction as output.
 As an example, it could predict whether a loan applicant is likely to pay back the money he borrows, using data like the income level and credit score.